miguelrcborges/savemgr/README.md

 # savemgr

-A small utility to aumatically manage game saves.
+A small utility to automatically manage game saves.

 # Usage